 The race will be sailed in accordance with the instructions below and the references included in them to:

-- All times are local, unless otherwise stated.
+- All times are local, Seattle (UTC -7 hrs) unless otherwise stated.

-- All bearing shown are relative to True North.
+- All bearings shown are relative to True North.

 ARRANGEMENTS PRIOR TO THE START